K3rhos/RoadTool/README.md

 This system also procedurally handles sidewalks, decals, and streetlights placement, removing the need to manually place props along the road.
 All elements adapt dynamically based on the road’s configuration.

-**NOTE: Assets shown in some of the screenshots below (e.g. Materials, Textures...) are not featured in this repository**
+**NOTE: Assets shown in some of the screenshots/videos (e.g. Models, Materials, Textures...) are not featured with this repository**

 <img width="2507" height="1282" alt="Overview" src="https://github.com/user-attachments/assets/d4dfa537-9985-4e69-8334-045d6a752c5a" />